tracking-exposed/youtube.tracking.exposed/content/chiaro/start.md

 </div>

 **Takeaway**: there is personalization on search results even if non of the above browser is logged in youtube.

+{{<halfentry
+    title="CHIARO is helpful tool disigned to spotlight and list queries from many groups of people so we can see which content is algorithmicly promoted or shadowly banned" type="right"
+>}}

 # Because nor we or anyone else can't say what is the best algorithm for you.
 We are here to remind you that *your agency* is *not the one of Google*.